Report accuses Saudi Arabia, UAE of likely hacking phones of over three dozen journalists in London, Qatar

 On July 19, Almisshal’s phone registered visiting a website known as an installation server for Pegasus.
 In the 54 minutes before visiting that website, researchers observed a series of suspicious iCloud connections downloading and uploading data.

-Once attuned to the zero click attacks, Citizen Lab found similarly suspicious activity on the cellphones of 35 other Al Jazeera journalists.
+Once attuned to the zero-click attacks, Citizen Lab found similarly suspicious activity on the cellphones of 35 other Al Jazeera journalists.

 Three months ago, Dridi said her employer alerted her that a journalist at Al Araby had been hacked in a similar way.
 Then she learned that it was her private cellphone — and that for months, someone had been listening to her private conversations and accessing her camera and photos.